carlosberti/jobsonthego/README.md

 ## FYI

 Worth to mention that I'm not using a state managment tool because it was not needed.
-I would use context fopr session maybe, and probably zustand as main state management!
+I would use context for session maybe, and probably zustand as main state management that would be my personal choice. i've used redux, zustand, mobx, etc...
+Currently I work on a big project where we have a few set of contexts and the state 'managed' by relay queries, so all depends on how the project will evolve and what the team knows works better with

 ## Installation